snisarg/snisarg.github.io/_posts/2019-11-16-questions-i-ask-myself.markdown

    * Focus is on summarizing how time was spent, internalize trends.
 1. Are there any priorities that I couldn't get to?
 Any chores?
 Why?
 1. What do I intend to do next week?
-   * I intend to allocate time based on monthly or yearly goals.
+   * I allocate time based on monthly or yearly goals.
 This helps me prioritize my week.
 1. Is time spent and future plans aligned with longer term goal?

 ## Every month